TedTschopp/tedt.org/_posts/Homepage/2022-11-06-Product-Engineering-and-Build-Process-Manager-at-Southern-California-Edison.md

 subtitle:
 subtitle-url:
 quote:
-excerpt: "I am responsible for the end-to-end management of the Product Engineering\
-    \ and Build processes, and I maintain governance control over all these processes.\
-    \ As an advisor, I contribute to the improvement of Product Engineering and Build\
-    \ processes.
-Additionally, I provide advice to teams engaged in these processes\
-    \ on how they can enhance their outcomes, drawing on best practices from other\
-    \ enterprise efforts.   \n"
+excerpt: "I oversaw the end-to-end management and governance of Solutions Engineering and Build processes, serving as a key advisor for process improvement and best practices.
+I focused on optimizing performance metrics, maintaining detailed process documentation, and implementing quality standards to achieve a more efficient and effective operation.
+I actively engaged with stakeholders and resolved process issues, while facilitating smooth communication for any changes in the Solutions Engineering and Build processes."
 source:
 source-url:
 call-to-action: